-For the 2021-2022 academic year, the site administration shared the available data results (2019 and 2020 CA Dashboard, Dataquest, CalPads, and Aeries) with school staff on April 8, 2021.
-On September 9, 2021, we held our annual school-wide Title I and English Language Advisory Committee parent meeting to share the importance of parent involvement in the planning process, school status and progress, supplemental programs and services, Family-School compact information, including the opportunity to provide recommendations for the SPSA.
-During the Title I meeting, parents were informed that a link would be sent via Blackboard Connect text messaging to take the LCAP survey.
+For the 2022-2023 academic year, the site administration shared the available data results (2021 and 2022 CA Dashboard, Dataquest, CalPads, and Aeries data) with school staff during various days in March of 2022.
+On September 8, 2022, we held our annual school-wide Title I and English Language Advisory Committee parent meeting to share the importance of parent involvement in the planning process, school status and progress, supplemental programs and services, Family-School compact information, including the opportunity to provide recommendations for the SPSA.
+During the Title I meeting, parents were informed that a link would be sent via Parent Square call/text/email messaging to take the parent survey.
 Parents expressed they were pleased with the overall performance of the school.
-A virtual ELAC meeting was also held on September 9 and 28, 2021, where parents were given a needs assessment and opportunity to provide recommendations of new actions to improve student academic achievement.
+An ELAC meeting was also held on September 8 and October 25, 2022, where parents were given a needs assessment and opportunity to provide recommendations of new actions to improve student academic achievement and review the proposed budget.

-A leadership meeting, consisting of site administration, instructional leaders, head counselor, intervention counselor, student activities director, and ELD/Testing Coordinator, was held on October 5, 2021, to analyze academic performance data for teachers to add or modify actions.
-All staff were provided with a link to access an online form to submit recommendations for the 2021-22 SPSA.
-Overall, teachers concurred that all actions are effective in meeting the needs of all students with no further actions to be added to the 2021-22 SPSA.
-The final draft of the 201-22 SPSA was presented to the SSC on October 19, 2021, for further review and input.
-On October 26, 2021, students, parents, community members, classroom teachers, and classified staff making up the SSC voted to submit the the 2021-2022 SPSA to the Board of Trustees for approval at the upcoming November 9, 2021 board meeting.
+A leadership meeting, consisting of site administration, instructional leaders, head counselor, intervention counselor, student activities director, and ELD/Testing Coordinator, was held on October 4, 2022, to analyze academic performance data for teachers to add or modify actions.
+Overall, teachers concurred that all actions are effective in meeting the needs of all students with no further actions to be added to the 2022-23 SPSA.
+The final draft of the 2022-23 SPSA was presented to the SSC on October 28, 2022, for further review and input.
+LCAP data analysis, outcome analysis and performance analysis were conducted.
+Administration agreed to maintain current actions.
+Administration also communicated the need to maintain a special education resource teacher to close the academic achievement gap in SBAC English and Mathematics.
+RFK will maintain an additional music teacher to provide access to a broad course of study; extended teacher duty so that teachers are available after school to help students and meet with parents; and an intervention counselor to reduce bullying, suspensions and expulsions.

+On November 1, 2022, the SSC voted to submit the the 2022-2023 SPSA to the Board of Trustees for approval at the upcoming November 8, 2022 board meeting.